 |3:00-4:00pm||Dance party at the gates|

 Forest Grove Park, Burnaby 200 Soccer Field (8505 Forest Grove Dr, Burnaby, BC)

 By Transit: Take the skytrain to Production Way/University station, from Bay 3 catch the 136 Brentwood Station bus, and dismount at Hillside Place.
 Parking is available on the street and at the park.

 Why we care and why Burnaby Mountain

 Climate change is happening and we are in a crisis that demands drastic reductions in use of fossil fuels.
 We must stop building new fossil fuel infrastructure.
 The Trans Mountain Expansion will increase global emissions.
 It is the opposite of what scientists and health experts have been ever more urgently advising for years and undermines Canada’s commitments under the Paris Climate Agreement.
 Burnaby Mountain is a highly impacted site of the construction as it hosts the Burnaby Terminal (a collection of storage tanks) and the Burnaby Mountain Tunnel, which will involve boring through the mountain to accommodate the pipeline.
 Residents of Burnaby, students, faculty and staff of Simon Fraser University and nearby schools, and the City of Burnaby, Vancouver and New Westminster oppose TMX.
-At the inaugural Hug on May 7 2022, we gathered to sound our collective message of NO MORE PIPELINES!
-Let’s continue showing the mountain some love at the Festive Hug of December 2022!
+At the inaugural Hug on May 7, 2022, we gathered to sound our collective message of NO MORE PIPELINES!
+Let’s keep showing the mountain some love at the 2023 Festive Hug!

 Excited for The Hug?
 Us too!

-Signing up today is the best way to receive timely updates on The Hug, including the planned route and meeting points.
+Signing up today is the best way to receive timely updates on The Hug.